amejiarosario/amejiarosario.github.io/source/_posts/angular-todo-mean-stack-node-mongodb-typescript-tutorial.md

 export class AppModule { }
 ```

-Now that the HttpClient is available in our app, let's add it to the service and make use of it.
+Now that the HttpClient is available in our App let's add it to the service and make use of it.

 ```ts src/app/todo/todo.service.ts
 import { HttpClient } from '@angular/common/http';